net47/ansible-f5-aws-lab/README.md

 # ansible-f5-aws-lab
-Setting up a cloud lab environment (Amazon Web Services) using Ansible
+Setting up a cloud lab environment (Amazon Web Services) using Ansible :sunglasses:
 ## Purpose
 The purpose of this Ansible playbook is to setup a ready-to-use cloud lab environment for F5 BIG-IP training and development.
 A client connects to the RDP Jumphost (DNS record automatically set via Cloudflare API), from where he can access both the F5 BIG-IP as well as the Webserver farm.